Free digital copy

 This is also a great chance to communicate the story behind the brands that you sell, as they too may be doing something special for Christmas that may help you promote their products.
 What’s more, teaming up with brands you stock or suppliers you work with on social media is a great way to support other small businesses, help customers to become more connected with the products they’re buying, and reach potential new customers – it’s all about spreading good cheer!

-Christmas 2020 brings with it a chance for celebration and a welcome relief from what’s been a whirlwind of a year.
-But as independent retailers prepare for a festive period that will be a far cry from normal, there are a host of opportunities to make this year’s Christmas shopping experience more magical and memorable than ever.
+Christmas brings with it a chance for celebration and a welcome relief from what’s been a whirlwind of a year.
+But as independent retailers prepare for a festive period that’s not yet back to normal, with talk of vaccine passports and booster vaccinations ongoing – there are a host of opportunities to make this year’s holiday season shopping experience more magical and memorable than ever.